morten-krogh/trlmdb/README.md

 Time ordering is also what a user would naively expect.
 If the same key is updated at two remote nodes, a user would expect the later one to become the final value.

+## The theory of relativity

+Suppose that two separated nodes recieve an update to the same key at spacetime points with a spacelike separation.
+The ordering of the updates depend on exactly what we mean by time at the nodes.
+Different choices of reference frames would lead to different orderings.
+In other words, the final value in the database is reference frame dependent.

+In ordinary settings, the nodes are at rest relative to the earth and will be calibrated to some earth defined reference frame.

+Suppose the distributed nodes move in space, and that they travel through strong gravitational fields.
+In that case, there are several possibilities for the tme used in the tie stamps.
+One natural possibility is to use local clocks at each node.
+In that case, all database operations that took place in a node that went through a strong gravitational field will be classfied as early.
+This means that some other nodes will create all the recent updates.
+When the nodes meet again, the node that went through strong gravitational fields or traveled at high speeds, will only have old udates written directly to it.

+Other possible time schemes would be possible.
+For instance, the nodes could use time stamps corresponsing to a given reference frame at their own spacetime position.

+It is interesting that a time replicating database has many of the same ambiguites with respect to ordering of remote events as spacetime itself.